press-stuart/adventofcode/2025/Day 09/README.md

 You might ask, *"Aren't the boundaries already given in the input?"* Unfortunately, the input actually gives us the outermost cells of the polygon, which are adjacent to the boundaries (lines/edges) which we are interested in.
 Moreover, given any two consecutive red tiles (corner cells) in isolation, there are two possible ways to place boundaries, and we specifically want the outward-facing boundary.

 Observe that we can *cycle* or *reverse* the list of input points without changing the polygon.
 To orient ourselves, we can find a reference edge with special properties and move it to the start of the list.
-Using the positive $(x,y)$-plane with the origin at the bottom-left corner, in my implementation, this reference edge is the **leftmost vertical edge** (smallest $x$-coordinate and aligned to the $y$-axis), oriented **downwards** (the first point has larger $y$-coordinate than the $x$-coordinate).
+Using the positive $(x,y)$-plane with the origin at the bottom-left corner, in my implementation, this reference edge is the **leftmost vertical edge** (smallest $x$-coordinate and aligned to the $y$-axis), oriented **downwards** (the first point has larger $y$-coordinate than the second point).
+If there is a tie, choose any.
 After moving this edge to the start of the list by cycling and/or reversing, we know that the polygon is defined in the counterclockwise (CCW) direction, and the outside of the polygon is on the left of the first edge.

+My solution also implicitly assumes that all input points are corner points, so no three consecutive points on the polygon are collinear.
+If this were not true, we could eliminate points to make it true.

 We process all sets of three consecutive points of the polygon in order.
 In any step, let the three points be `curr`, `succ`, `suc2`.
 We find the boundaries adjacent to these cells: